rogerkatona/portfolio/posts/simply-medical.md

 ---

-## Wireframe the pages and workflows based on IA
+## Design wireframes of the pages and workflows based on IA
+At this phase I designed wireframes, workflow designs, and an interactive prototype.
+This provided the assets I needed to review with the business and my development team.
 ![Simply Medical logo design](/image/postGraphic-simplyMedicalC.png)

 ---